oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 12. In the Review page, review the details you have provided for the deployment procedure and  click **Submit**

-    You can now click on View Execution Details link to see details.
+    You can now click on **View Execution Details** link to see details.

     ![](images/d12c1a1d5e3c3f394248da7d12813b6b.jpg " ")

-13. In the Procedure Activity page, view the status of the procedure.
-Click the Status link for each step to view the details of the execution of each step.
+13. On Procedure Activity, select specific execution step from the procedure step tree to see details of the execution log.

+    Setup View Data to be refreshed with specific time interval to refresh page

     ![](images/3657eb9bb536b26d163c148e40a99332.jpg " ")